 This recipe is one of those cases.
 I found it in my old recipe book from when I was still living in Italy and when I read it again I immediately remembered it was not a planned recipe but an improvised meal which turned out so good I added it in my recipe book.

-First of all, I love the mushroom and zucchini combo, is one I use very often in pasta sauces, quiches or lasagna, like my White Lasagna with Mushrooms and Zucchini.
+First of all, I love the mushroom and zucchini combo.
+It's one I use very often in pasta sauces, quiches or lasagna, like my White Lasagna with Mushrooms and Zucchini.

 The addition of basil pesto, either homemade or store-bought, helps to blend all the flavors together and give the pasta more flavor and saltiness.
 Two things that are always good in pasta (unless you exaggerate).

 The final touch of grated cheese, which melts and gives to the pasta a heart of delicious cheesiness.
 While the freshly grated Parmigiano on top makes the crunchy nutty crust which is always my favorite part.